hmrc/agent-assurance/README.md

 | 204 | The current user is enrolled for IR-SA-AGENT |
 | 403 | The current user is not enrolled for IR-SA-AGENT |

-#### Check if the current user has an active client/agent relationship in CESA with NINO
+#### Check if there is an active client/agent relationship in CESA with NINO
 ```
 GET   	/activeCesaRelationship/nino/:nino/saAgentReference/:saAgentReference
 ```